Optimal quantum circuit cuts with application to clustered Hamiltonian simulation

 which is nonnegative due to the inequality between norms $\norm{\cdot}_1\geq \norm{\cdot}_2$. \end{proof}

-The proof reveals that a stronger bound is possible.
-For any nontrivial decomposition, \Cref{eq:submult} will be strictly positive.
-This is related to the fact that cutting multiple gates together reduces the cost, which has been previously observed in Refs.~\cite{schmitt2023cutting,piveteau2023circuit}; here we see additionally that the strict inequality holds by simply taking products of the unitaries in the original decompositions.
+For any nontrivial decomposition, \cref{eq:submult} will be strictly positive.
+This is related to the fact that cutting multiple gates together reduces the cost, which has been previously observed in Refs.~\cite{schmitt2023cutting,piveteau2023circuit}.
+Here we see additionally that the strict inequality holds by simply taking products of the unitaries in the original decompositions.